SuperMaZingCoder/Flimsy-Billy/README.md

 To download and install *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree* there are a few simple steps that you must follow.
 1) Download *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree* by clicking the green *Clone or download* button on [the main page of this project](https://github.com/CodeForeverAndEver/game-jam-2020).
 Then click `Download Zip`.
-Then create a new folder titled anything you want (maybe *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree*?).
-Double click on the zip-folder you downloaded and drag and drop all of the files and `the-friendly-snakes` folder into the other folder that you just created.
+Unzip the folder into a new folder using whatever you'd like.
+I prefer WinRar.
+2) Download the newest version of Python from [Python's Main Page](www.python.org).
+Run the isntaller and go through the installation instructions. **Make sure to click: `Add Python to Path`** When presented with the option.
-2) Open up a terminal by clicking `Win + R` (Windows Button + R) and then typing `cmd` and pressing `Enter`.
+3) Open up a terminal by clicking `Win + R` (Windows Button + R) and then typing `cmd` and pressing `Enter`.
 Then, install `pipenv` by typing
 `pip install pipenv` in the terminal you just opened and then pressing enter `Enter`.
 You can close this window.
-3) Open the `the-friendly-snakes` folder that is inside of the folder you made above.
+This will work with no errors if you followed the step above correctly.
+4) Open the folder from above (the zip folder that we unzipped above).
 Click in the top bar and type `cmd` and then click `Enter`.
 It looks like this: ![How To Open CMD](StuffForREADME/cmd.gif)
-4) In that terminal type: `pipenv sync && pipenv run game` and there you go!
-The game will be up and running.
-From now on, any time that you want to play in the future you only have to type `pipenv run game` for this last step!
+5) In the window that pops up type: `pipenv sync && pipenv run game` and there you go!
+The game will be up and running!
-5) Enjoy *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree*!
+6) Enjoy *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree*!

+**Please Note** Any time that you want to play this game in the future you only need to do steps 4 and 5, with the exception of typing `pipenv run game` **instead** of `pipenv sync && pipenv run game`.

 ### How To Play
 To play *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree* you must control Flimsy Billy around the game world